hungld2909/flutter_toastr/README.md

 # flutter_toastr

 Flutter Toastr is a Flutter package for non-blocking notifications.
+You can show toast message at any position of your app and at any duration length.

-## Getting Started
+## Installation

 ``` flutter pub add flutter_toastr ```